| Explorer Train Ends 3-Year RunThe final day of the Lewis & Clark Explorer Train was October 3,

 40 miles of the Astoria line, much of which had not received any use

-The L.C.
+for eight years and had fallen into disrepair.
+It Took a Village to Run a Train The L.C.
 Explorer Train was operated by Portland & Western

 Railroad, a wholly-owned subsidiary of Genesee & Wyoming Inc.